 What Are the Benefits of CBD for Dogs and Cats?

 There has been a lot of research into the effects that CBD has on humans and animals.
-That research is still ongoing, but results to date suggest that CBD may provide relief in many situations.
-Preliminary results of tests and the large numbers of anecdotal testimonials suggest that CBD may be useful for:
+That research is still ongoing, but results to date suggest that CBD may provide benefits in many situations.
+However, without FDA approval, we cannot, and do not, make any claims about treatment benefits of our products.
+Preliminary results of national studies and the large numbers of anecdotal testimonials suggest that CBD may be useful for:

 - Nervousness and phobias